AyuGram/AyuGram4A/README.md

 The main difference between AyuGram and Telegraher is that AyuGram **saves** your messages history, while Telegraher just **caches** them.
-It means that you can clean your cache and still have all saved messages.
+It means that you хуй

+can clean your cache and still have all saved messages.

 Also, AyuGram has **full ghost mode**.
 It allows you to hide your online status from other users, even if you send them